algbio/spl-IsoQuant/README.md

     A file with a list of possible barcodes (one per line).

 `--barcoded_reads`
-    A TSV files containing read ids in the first column and their corresponding barcodes in the second column.
-    Column that contains the barcodes can be modified using `--barcode_column`.
-Column indices start from 0.

-`--barcode_column`
-    A index of the column that contains barcodes in the TSV file specified by the `--barcoded_reads` (default is 1).
-    Column indices are 0-based.
+    A TSV file where each line contains 5 columns: read id, barcode, UMI sequence, barcode score and a flag indicating whether UMI is reliable (True/False).
+    If you use a custom barcode calling software, barcode score can be set to the length of the barcode and the last column can be set to `True`.

 #### Other input options: